InesVA/predict-house-prices/README.md

 # predict-house-prices
-Class project - Multiple Regression
+Class project for the course MAP535 - Regression, at Ecole Polytechnique: perform multiple regressions to test hypotheses and predict house prices